 Boggle Jr. has a simple premise: Players must make the letters on the letter cubes match the letters on the picture cards.
+They make words from letters they have.
 This remains the core gameplay between the multiple modes.
 The game’s goal is to teach children how to learn new words and relate them to objects.

 What’s in the Box?

 Keeping with the simple objective, Boggle Jr. only uses a few game pieces.
 Your child uses these for every game, regardless of what mode they’re playing, or if they are playing with a friend or sibling.